-Gamma recognises the high risk posed by cyber threats to the products and services we provide to customers, our operations, assets, and employees.
-Gamma may be targeted directly or indirectly, impacting one or more of our customers.
+Gamma recognises the risk posed by cyber threats and their ability to impact both:

+- the products and services we provide to customers; and - our operations, assets, and employees.

+Gamma also understands that we may be targeted directly or indirectly, and the outcome of a successful cyberattack may impact one or more of our customers.